A1 Electric Automotive Accessories

 Q. Why should I buy a Spal fan?

 A. If you looking for the best possible aftermarket cooling fans for your vehicle, Spal fans are the ones you want.
+Most Spal fans have water proof motors that are designed to run for years.
 See a lot of fans that look like Spal fans?
 See comparisons to Spal fans?
 Everyone else tries to copy Spal.
 They try to copy Spal because they know Spal makes the best cooling fans.
 Spal fans are Italian made and are very reliable.
 Is your car worth the investment of a Spal fan?

 Q. How much cooling does my car need?

-A. The amount of cooling you need is proportional to the horsepower your engine puts out.
+A. This is a tricky question.
+The amount of cooling you need is proportional to the horsepower your engine is putting out.
+At idle and low speed that might be 5 hp on a small engine or 30 hp on a large car or truck.
 The more power you use, the more cooling you'll need.
 That means a larger radiator and larger fan.
-Other factors such as air conditioning and automatic transmission will also add to the heat load generated by your car.
+Other factors such as air conditioning and automatic transmission will also add to the heat load generated by your vehicle.

 Q. What size fan should I use?